AVMf/avmf/README.md

 # Welcome to the AVMFramework (AVM<i>f</i>)

-AVM<i>f</i> is a framework and Java implementation of the Alternating Variable Method (AVM), a heuristic local search algorithm, originally applied to automatic test input generation by Korel (1990).
+AVM<i>f</i> is a framework and Java implementation of the Alternating Variable Method (AVM), a heuristic local search algorithm that has been applied to the automation of several important software engineering problems, such as test data generation.

-It has since been extended to handle fixed point numbers (Harman and McMinn, 2007) and strings (McMinn et al., 2015), and enhanced with different local search algorithm that are proven to be faster under certain conditions (Kempka et al., 2015).

 AVM<i>f</i> was designed to enable researchers and practitioners understand the algorithms behind the AVM and use it in their projects, and is freely available for use under the MIT licence.

-It is further described in the SSBSE 2016 paper _"AVMf: An Open-Source Framework and Implementation of the Alternating Variable Method"_ (McMinn and Kapfhammer, 2016), which is <a href="http://philmcminn.staff.shef.ac.uk/publications/c43.html">available to read and download online</a>.
+More information can be found on the framework's website: <http://avmframework.org>

-## Installing Maven
+## Downloading and Installing

 The AVM<i>f</i> project has been implemented using Maven, a build automation tool for projects programmed in the Java programming language.
 If you wish to build the AVM<i>f</i> tool from its source code, then you will first need to install Maven on your workstation.
 If you have already installed Maven, then please go directly to the next section.
 Otherwise, follow the installation guidelines at https://maven.apache.org/install.html.

-## Downloading and Installing
+Following the installation of Maven:

 1. Clone the AVM<i>f</i> project repository using either a graphical Git client or by running the following command at the prompt of your terminal window: